-Selma Blair discovered through Instagram that she is present process a stem cell treatment referred to as hematopoietic stem cell transplantation (HSCT) to slow down her multiple sclerosis.
+Selma Blair discovered through Instagram that she needs a stem cell treatment called hematopoietic stem cell transplantation (HSCT) to slow down her multiple sclerosis.

 This experimental remedy uses chemotherapy to reset and rebuild a patient’s immune device.

-The remedy includes many of the dangers and facet effects of traditional chemotherapy, including hair loss.
+The remedy includes many of traditional chemotherapy’s dangers and facet effects, including hair loss.

-In current section 2 medical trials, HSCT confirmed promise in slowing the progression of relapsing-remitting MS in comparison to current disease-modifying tablets.
+In current section 2 medical trials, HSCT confirmed promise in slowing the progression of relapsing-remitting MS compared to current disease-modifying tablets.

-In a current Instagram publish, actress Selma Blair confirmed off her newly shaven head and announced she “did HSCT” that allows you to slow down the development of her multiple sclerosis.
+In a current Instagram publication, actress Selma Blair confirmed her newly shaven head.
+She announced she “did HSCT,” which allows you to slow down the development of her multiple sclerosis.

 This left many inside the MS community wondering about the specifics of this new and relatively unknown treatment for MS.